-- Diagnosis Related Group (DRG)
+- o Diagnosis Related Group (DRG)

-- Nature of Injury.
+- o Nature of Injury.

 - Note: this consent does not include the release of any documents or copies of documents from the patient's medical record

-HBCIS Record the following codes to indicate whether or not the patient consents to the release of details to Workers' Compensation Queensland (recorded as Q COMP), Motor Accident Insurance Commission (MAIC), Department of Veterans' Affairs (DVA) and Department of Defence (DD).
+HBCIS to the rel as Q CO he following codes to indicate whether or not the patient consents ease of details to Workers' Compensation Queensland (recorded MP), Motor Accident Insurance Commission (MAIC), Department ans' Affairs (DVA) and Department of Defence (DD).

 Hospitals Code Description

-- Υ Yes
+Υ Yes

-N No
+Ν No

 U Unable to obtain